pjbaudin/practicalJS_todos/README.md

 Refactoring js script for webapp
 - create a handlers variable
 - modify html code to add onclick as event listener

+## todo_v9

+Escaping the console by creating a view method to render a list of the items in the todo list and a checkbox to indicate the completion status